Aider-AI/aider/examples/README.md

 > This is output from the aider tool.

-#### > These are messages written by the user.
+#### > These are chat messages written by the user.

-Responses from GPT-4 are in a plain font like this, and often include colorized "edit blocks" that specify edits to the code.
+Chat responses from GPT-4 are in a plain font like this, and often include colorized "edit blocks" that specify edits to the code.
 Here's a sample edit block that switches from printing "hello" to "goodbye":

 ```python